Frequently asked questions – TDI

 - A minimum 10-day notice of intent to cancel on a specified date and the reason therefor must be filed with and served on this Division and the employer.

-- If the reason for cancellation is “coverage provided by a new carrier,” cancellation date can be the effective date of the new policy provided the new carrier has already filed a TDI-62 with this Division.
+- If the reason for cancellation is “coverage provided by a new carrier,” the cancellation date can be the effective date of the new policy provided the new carrier has already filed the Certification of Issuance with this Division.

 A self-insurer who terminates self-insured status with the approval of this Division may have the security deposit returned after 24 months from termination as specified in Section 12-11-72 of the Hawaii Administrative Rules.